-The exudates from the vascular system attempts to dilute the irritating substance.
-Excudate is the material made up of fluid, cells and cellular debris, which has escaped from the blood vessels.
-The excudate performs an infection fighting function as well as carrying antibodies and bringing heat tot the area.
+The exudate from the vascular system attempts to dilute the irritating substance.
+Exudate is the material made up of fluid, cells and cellular debris, which has escaped from the blood vessels.
+The exudate performs an infection-fighting function, as well as carrying antibodies and bringing heat to the area.
 Heat or fever is one defense the body has to weaken infectious organisms.
 Bacteria are often destroyed by heat.
 As leukocytes arrive they attempt to remove the irritant.
-If the invading substance is bacteria or a foreign particle the leukocytes will phagocytize (eat and digest), the organisms.
-As a direct result of the inflammatory process, powerful enzymes and antibodies are delivered to the area to destroy and remove cells and debris while the presence of infection fighting elements begins the healing.
+If the invading substance is bacteria or a foreign particle the leukocytes will phagocytize (eat and digest) the organisms.
+As a direct result of the inflammatory process, powerful enzymes and antibodies are delivered to the area to destroy and remove cells and debris while the presence of infection-fighting elements begins the healing.

-During the inflammatory response three major cells are involved; reticuloendothelial cells, leukocytes, and plasma.
-Reticulo-endothelial cells are found in the framework of the tissue.
-There phagocytic abilities absorb and digest foreign particles in the body.
-There are four major kinds of leukocytes involved in the inflammatory process.
-Neutrophils ingest foreign material, remove dead bacteria and body cells, and secrete substances that promote inflammatory reaction, initiate and maintain fever.
-Basophils contain chemicals that cause vessels to dilate.
-Esinophils limit inflammatory response by opposing histamine.
-In addition to their primary function, esinophils are phagocytic and reduce the substances and bacteria.
-Lymphocytes, the most numerous cells, have the ability to reproduce at the site, become plasma, and participate in the immune reaction.
+During the inflammatory response, three major cells are involved; reticuloendothelial cells, leukocytes, and plasma.
+Reticuloendothelial cells are found in the framework of the tissue.
+Their phagocytic abilities absorb and digest foreign particles in the body.
+There are four major kinds of leukocytes involved in the inflammatory process, ie Neutrophils – which ingest foreign material, remove dead bacteria and body cells, and secrete substances that promote inflammatory reaction, initiate and maintain fever; Basophils – which contain chemicals that cause vessels to dilate; Esinophils – which limit inflammatory response by opposing histamine.
+In addition to their primary function, esinophils are phagocytic and reduce the substances and bacteria; and Lymphocytesn – the most numerous cells, which have the ability to reproduce at the site, become plasma and participate in the immune reaction.
 Plasma cells produce antibodies at the site of inflammation to combat the invading organisms.

 However the type of battle the body prepares for will vary depending on the nature of the injury.
 The inflammatory response is characterized by the classic signs of pain, heat, redness, swelling and loss of function.
-In extreme cases this protective response is effective, as in a broken leg or a sever sprain.
+In extreme cases this protective response is effective, as in a broken leg or a severe sprain.
 Swelling will provide some limited stabilization and the pain ensures that the affected area is protected and not used.
-In more subtle athletic injuries particularly muscle injuries the inflammatory response is not necessary.
-Unfortunately the body can not distinguish this type of injury and advise the troops that preparation for full battle is not necessary.
-We therefore proceed from a treatment perspective to control inflammation by applying cold therapy and administering anti- inflammatory drugs such as phenylbutazone, flunixin (benamine) or ketoprofin (anafen) in acute stages.
-Once the inflammatory response has been brought under reasonable control we proceed to attempt removal of swelling and tissue edema via a variety of therapies to ultimately establish a return to function.
+In more subtle athletic injuries, in particular muscle injuries, the inflammatory response is not necessary.
+Unfortunately, the body cannot distinguish this type of injury and advise the troops that preparation for full battle is not necessary.
+We therefore proceed from a treatment perspective to control inflammation by applying cold therapy and administering anti- inflammatory drugs such as phenylbutazone, flunixin (benamine) or ketoprofen (anafen) in acute stages.
+Once the inflammatory response has been brought under reasonable control, we proceed to attempt removal of swelling and tissue edema via a variety of therapies to ultimately establish a return to function.
 This further reduces pain and discomfort and encourages the establishment of new circulation to assist in tissue healing.

-The inflammatory response may be controlled by several modalities.
-Several modalities will be examined to specifically deal with the body’s inflammatory response to soft tissue injury.
+The inflammatory response may be controlled by several modalities, which will be examined to specifically deal with the body’s inflammatory response to soft tissue injury.

-“Physicians are early as Hipporates used bags of heated water to treat…inflammations.”
+“Physicians as early as Hippocrates used bags of heated water to treat inflammations.”
 Heat therapy is a very useful modality in the control of inflammation.
 With this therapy we are able to influence the stages of the reaction itself.
 Upon injury, hemodynamic and cellular changes occur.
 During the capillary vasodilation stage, increased blood supply increases the inter-capillary pressure.
-In conjunction with Hystamine, Bradykinin, proglandins and the stretched capillary walls, fluid escapes into the interstitial spaces creating edema.
-Through the introduction of heat therapy at this stage the body is able to sustain vasodilation and the increases of circulatory function, increase concentration of nutrients, waste, and toxin removal can be heightened and the repair stage may begin sooner.
+In conjunction with hystamine, bradykinin, prostaglandins and the stretched capillary walls, fluid escapes into the interstitial spaces creating edema.
+Through the introduction of heat therapy at this stage, the body is able to sustain vasodilation and increased circulatory function, increased concentration of nutrients, waste and toxin removal can be heightened and the repair stage may begin sooner.
 Heat therapy can moderate pain in two ways; system changes and neurological changes – the effects of chronic pain.
-Through the application of heat therapy one can relieve spasming.
+Through the application of heat therapy, one can relieve spasming.
 Sprain or strain would be an instance in which this modality would be applied.
 “Gate control theory” can also be helped with heat.
 The “Gate Control Theory” is the body’s protecting device against pain.
 Pain signals may be lost before reaching the brain.
 Heat application can sufficiently overload pain transmissions.
 This theory may be applied to any chronic inflammatory response.
-Care should be taken in acute inflammations and any injury with an open wound to insure excessive fluid is not added to an already delicate area.
+Care should be taken in acute inflammations and any injury with an open wound to ensure excessive fluid is not added to an already delicate area.
 Heat therapy must be applied at 40-45 degrees Celsius.
-Below this temperature there is no therapeutic effects, and above this temperature if it is too slow, the net temperature in tissue is negligible, and if the rise is too fast, the heat will build in tissues and pain will occur.
-A rule of thumb with heat therapy is it takes 15 to 20 minutes to reach tissue 1 to 2 cm deep.
+Below this temperature there is no therapeutic effects and above this temperature if it is too slow, the net temperature in tissue is negligible, and if the rise is too fast, the heat will build in tissues and pain will occur.
+A rule of thumb with heat therapy is it takes 15-20 minutes to reach tissue 1-2 cm deep.

-In the acute stage of the injury cold therapy can be extremely beneficial, however there is a misconception of its effectiveness in the chronic stages.
-In the first stages of injury the vessels are signaled to dilate and an increase in circulation is stimulated.
+In the acute stage of the injury, cold therapy can be extremely beneficial; however there is a misconception of its effectiveness in the chronic stages.
+In the first stages of injury, the vessels are signaled to dilate and an increase in circulation is stimulated.
 Cold therapy is very effective in treating this vasodilation and fever removal.
-Reduction of temperature will contract vessels and decrease permeability.
-Therefore limiting seepage of blood products into the interstitial spaces and controlling edema.
+Reduction of temperature will contract vessels and decrease permeability; therefore, limiting seepage of blood products into the interstitial spaces and controlling edema.
 Fever can be limited through this modality as well.
 Decreasing fever will benefit extremely well as will injuries with open wounds.
 Seepage from open wounds can be moderated with the arterial constriction the reduction in temperature begins.
-As with heat therapy, cold must be applied to the affected area for a minimum of 15-20 minutes to affect tissue 1 to 2cm deep.
-Care must be taken during application of cold therapy as blistering is easily caused on thin skinned areas.
+As with heat therapy, cold must be applied to the affected area for a minimum of 15-20 minutes to affect tissue 1-2cm deep.
+Care must be taken during application of cold therapy as blistering is easily caused on thin-skinned areas.
 This modality has little effect on chronic stages of inflammation.
 Once the acute stage has passed, the body’s production of new fluid to the area greatly decreases.
-To help cleanse and detox the area the body must increase waste removal.
+To help cleanse and detox the area, the body must increase waste removal.
 To do so an increase in circulation is of great benefit.
 Cold therapy slows flow and contracts vessels in the effected area limiting waste removal.
 A soothing effect is still present; however heat therapy would be a wiser choice in chronic stages.

-Massage is a tool that can be applied to the reduction of inflammation.
-Through massage the practitioner can affect both the circulatory system and the lymphatic system.
-By stimulating the circulatory system the body can both increase the flow of new cells to the area and increase the removal of waste products from the area.
+Massage is a tool that can be applied to reduce inflammation.
+Through massage, the practitioner can affect both the circulatory system and the lymphatic system.
+By stimulating the circulatory system, the body can both increase the flow of new cells to the area and increase the removal of waste products from the area.
 During the acute stage of inflammation, massage can be utilized between the heart and the affected area to increase the circulation and stimulate function in the limb.
-Once the acute stage has subsided, massage can be used on the affected area to break down any fibre that has been deposited to splint the area, and to aid the body in removal of fluid and waste products trapped in the tissue.
+Once the acute stage has subsided, massage can be used on the affected area to break down any fibre that has been deposited to splint the area and to aid the body in removal of fluid and waste products trapped in the tissue.
 Working with the venous return system (venous blood carries waste back to the heart), a practitioner can effectively “milk” the area of edema and clear toxins to an origin site for removal.
-As well, by freeing the skin, facia, and deeper soft tissue structures massage can return function to the affected area.
+Also, by freeing the skin, facia, and deeper soft tissue structures, massage can return function to the affected area.
 Massage stimulates venous return, and work on and around lymph nodes increases production and waste removal via the node itself.

 - In conclusion, the inflammatory response system of the body is an extremely complex and delicate one.
-The ability to destroy, dilute, or wall of an irritating agent is remarkable.
+The ability to destroy, dilute, or wall off an irritating agent is remarkable.
 The healthy body has the inherent ability to protect itself from invading organisms, cleanse wounds and heal injuries.
-Care must be taken in the assessment of the injury, to choose the appropriate treatment.
+Care must be taken in the assessment of the injury in order to choose the appropriate treatment.
 The body’s ability to distinguish between critical and superficial injury is poor.
-As horse owners it is our job to assess the situation and choose an appropriate modality.
+As horse owners, it is our job to assess the situation and choose an appropriate modality.

 - As discussed in this paper, there are several modalities available to us and a clear understanding of the process is needed to choose the most effective one.
-Drug, herbal, heat, cold, magnetic and massage therapy have all valid applications.
-The severity of the injury is often times the clue to the modality that should be chosen.
+Drug, herbal, heat, cold, magnetic and massage therapy all have valid applications.
+The severity of the injury is often the clue to the modality that should be chosen.
 Acute and chronic inflammations have different reactions and should be treated as such.
-As well the body’s response whether adequate, inadequate, or excessive will dictate the treatment utilized.
+Also, the body’s response, whether adequate, inadequate, or excessive, will dictate the treatment utilized.
 A heightened knowledge of the modalities will make the assessment of what to apply easier.
 Alternative therapies not only give you a choice, but several paths to explore when treating inflammatory responses to injury.
 Not every case will act or react the same and a variety of treatments are invaluable.